Steve Menzies: 1990s

-Menzies made his first grade debut for Manly-Warringah against the Brisbane Broncos in Round 13 1993 at Brookvale Oval.
+Menzies made his first grade debut for the Manly Sea Eagles against the Brisbane Broncos in Round 13 1993 at Brookvale Oval.
 Menzies was a member of the Manly sides which won three consecutive minor premierships between 1995 and 1997 and also played in three consecutive grand finals between those years.

 Menzies won his first premiership with Manly in 1996 as they defeated St George 20-8 in the decider which was played at the Sydney Football Stadium.
 Menzies scored a try in the match.

-Menzies played for Manly-Warringah until the end of 1999 and featured in what was then Manly's last game as a stand-alone entity when they played against St George in Round 26 1999.
-At the end of 1999, Manly-Warringah controversially merged with arch rivals North Sydney as part of the competitions rationalisation strategy and became the Northern Eagles.
+Menzies played for Manly until the end of 1999 and featured in what was then Manly's last game as a stand-alone entity when they played against St George in Round 26 1999.
+At the end of 1999, Manly controversially merged with arch rivals North Sydney as part of the competitions rationalisation strategy and became the Northern Eagles.
 Menzies finished as Manly's top try scorer in 1994, 1995, 1996, 1998 and 1999.

 2000s

 Menzies continued into the early 2000s playing for the Northern Eagles and finished as the club's top try scorer in 2002.
 Menzies played in the Northern Eagles final ever game which was against Penrith in Round 26 2002 which the Northern Eagles lost 68-28 at Brookvale Oval.
 Menzies scored a try in the defeat.
-Following the conclusion of the 2002 NRL season, the Northern Eagles were dissolved and the licence was given back to Manly-Warringah.
+Following the conclusion of the 2002 NRL season, the Northern Eagles were dissolved and the licence was given back to Manly Sea Eagles.

 In 2004 Steve Menzies surpassed rugby league and Glebe stalwart Frank Burge's record of 'Most Tries Scored by a second rower' when he scored his 147th try against St George Illawarra.
-Since then Menzies has gone on to amass a tally of 180 tries in 349 games, both club records at the Manly-Warringah Sea Eagles.
+Since then Menzies has gone on to amass a tally of 180 tries in 349 games, both club records at the Manly Sea Eagles.